 That someday finally arrived!

-It was simple to dismantle the shelves from the handles by just unscrewing the screws.
+1.Dismantle the shelves from the handles by unscrewing the screws on the sides.

-Then I laid each shelf on the workbench and sanded off the rust with the random orbital sander.
+2.Lay each shelf on the workbench and sand off the rust with the random orbital sander.

 I read the key to spray painting over rusty metal is to sand off all the rust first.
 For some reason I was really scared about this step.
 But, it ended up being quick and painless.
 The key is to get all the bumpy and rough spots off the metal and make sure it’s perfectly smooth with no loose paint.